kkirby/PHP-PhoneNotify-Call-Script-Generator/readme.md

 1. file\_get_contents
 2. getDigits
 3. getLength

+##Can I make my own functions?
+Surprisingly, yes, you can!
+The implementation to create user functions is incredibly limited due to the fact that you cannot assign a variable with the value of another variable.
+However, if you look passed that, then everything else seems to look pretty delicious.

+To make a function, simply define it like you would any other PHP function.
+Then, later in your PHP code, you can make a call to your PHP function.

+One caveat, however, is RETURN is not implemented.
+The reason for this is because variables cannot be assigned to other variables.
+To work around this, instead of calling RETURN, assign the value of $\__RETURN\__ to the value you want your function to return.
+Also, this means that you cannot end the control flow of the function by using RETURN.

+###What if I really, really want to assign the value of variable to that of another variable?
+The only work around that I've seen is to create a loopback server that prints the value of whatever is passed to \_GET and then make a remote call to your server.

+Your server would have the following code:

+    echo $_GET['input'];

+End then your Call Script would have the following command:

+    $myFirstVar = 'Hello.';
+    $myNewVar = file\_get_contents('http://myserver/loopback.php?input=[myFirstVar]');

+###Why don't you just do this for us on the backend and use your own server?
+Because making a remote call isn't light and will slow down the execution of the script.

 ##What about all the other PhoneNotify functions?
 Those are supported too, you just have to use them